QualyaIO/obtuse.DSP/README.md

 - OSC > 4096 can prevent modulation, adjust max phase depending on size to avoid hitting fixed float limit during computations
 - SVF: not compute while disabled while avoiding noise upon start
 - combFB (and those using): output not guaranteed to be kept within -1..1
-- gate: velocity and channel not kept
+- gate: channel not kept
 - combFB, combBB, allpass (hence reverb): eliminate artifacts upon change of delay

 Features